joeykallazoney/goontube/README.md

   - My sources say no
   - Outlook not so good
   - Very doubtful
+##### Complete #####
+- [x] Add 3-second cool-down to $skip so mods/deputies can't over-moderation (possible '-f' option for override?)
+- [x] Allow $ commands to be accessed with / as well.

+**Chat-stuff:**
+  - [ ] Make whisper-mode more apparent (separate (floating?) chat window?
+Inverse-color-scheme?) to users.
+  - [ ] Allow entering whisper mode through name clicking rather than chat commands
+- [ ] Re-institute Karma/Fame system.
+  - Incentivize good content
+  - Shouldn’t be public however, (admin panel only?) as there’s too much dick-waving on the internet already.
+  - could think of alternative "good adding incentives". listing peoples video history, most added videos, give people higher video posting numbers for continued good videos (how to determine if posting is good though? likes are obvious but as of the current system it's hard to predict who will bother clicking a like button.)

+**UI**
+- [ ] Two MOTD lines, One for system alerts and maintenance notices, the other for customary MOTD functions.
+- [ ] Banners are kind of a PITA.
+Requires redesign to fix.
+- [ ] Improve control buttons to have more description.
+If nothing else a hover over could display what the button does.
+- [ ] Add trashcan gadget to drag and drop unplayable (deleted) video urls and remove them from the index.
+Only Rednames will see this gadget.
+Perhaps index bad urls to separate table for review.

+**Etc:**
+- [ ] I’m curious what zoom level most users use for tubes.
+I personally never use the default 100% as it’s way too small, and zoom in until the video and chat hit the screen edges. if someone actually uses the small player this might be irrelevant but maybe we should default to a larger player/chat.
+  - We could ask users to take a screenshot of what zoom they normally use goontube at.
+- [ ] Regularly updated ‘Top 100 videos’ stats list.
+- [ ] A more elaborate goontube arena that sorts everyone in the room into one of 4 teams Ala Harry potter.
+Each team has a leader, and each leader posts a video.
+Once all the videos play each team votes on a video besides their own.
+Possibly limit chat between teams while this is taking place.
 - [ ] Unnamed users could be auto-purged if they don’t login for after ‘X’ minutes instead of depending on rednames/deputies to manually purge.
 - [ ] Failure to login after 'X' minutes forces black-out overlay and cessation of media streaming, prompting 'unnamed' user to register/login.
 - [ ] Add-in ‘milkdrop.js’ so users can have something interesting to look at during ‘still-image’ videos. (suggested by Jynn).

-##### Complete #####
-- [x] Add 3-second cool-down to $skip so mods/deputies can't over-moderation (possible '-f' option for override?)
-- [x] Allow $ commands to be accessed with / as well.
+- [ ] Implement goontube arena as a built in feature.
+A user may $duel a user, which the other must accept, then the room is polled for if the duel should take place.
+If it does then once each user uploads a video their videos are moved to the top.
+After the second video plays a poll is created to poll who won.

 ### Streaming provider spec